GERMANY >> HISTORY OF GERMANY >>

 One Nation, One Leader, and One "Yes"

-On January 30, 1933, Adolf Hitler was appointed Reich Chancellor by Paul von Hindenburg, President of the Reich.
-Hitler's party, the NSDAP, was the strongest in parliament but did not achieve the outright majority.
-Such a starting position was ill-starred.
-Instable parliaments stood to lose of getting dissolved by the President, which happened several times before.
-To form a stable government after the chaotic years between 1930 and 1933, in which the Weimar Republic had been governed with emergency decrees, Hitler asked for new elections.
-They were arranged for March the 5th.
-For the National Socialist movement, the legal inauguration of January 30 was the key for a takeover celebrated on the same evening with a torchlight procession.
-Their main backers were Germany's heavy manufacturing.
+To form a stable government after the chaotic years between 1930 and 1933, during which the Weimar Republic had been governed with emergency decrees, Hitler called for new elections, which were scheduled for March 5th.
+For the National Socialist movement, Hitler's legal inauguration on January 30th was the key to a takeover, which was celebrated on the same evening with a torchlight procession.
+Germany's heavy manufacturing was their main supporter.

 A few days later, on February the 3rd, Hitler announced his long-term goals to a group of generals, namely "strict authoritarian rule that would rid Germany of the 'cancer' of democracy and 'exterminate' Marxism."
 (Kitchen, pp.234)